Develop Your Own Scribe(s)

 On-site Training Program

 AHDPGTM team members are available to come to your site to support the launch of your scribe program.
-Our Onsite Support program provides each scribe the opportunity to shadow our scribe trainer (while trainer scribes), then allows each scribe the opportunity to begin scribing themselves while trainer shadows.
+Our On-site Support program provides each scribe the opportunity to shadow our scribe trainer (while trainer scribes), then allows each scribe the opportunity to begin scribing themselves while trainer shadows.
 In addition, time is spent with clinic administrators, physicians and other care team members to establish physician-scribe best practices and any individual or specific clinic requirements.
-Included in our onsite training is:
+Included in our on-site training is the following:

-- A meeting with providers regarding scribe best practices, preferences, etc.
+- A meeting with providers regarding scribe best practices, preferences, and other materials

 - Half day on-site training per scribe.
 Scribes will shadow the on-site trainer (while trainer scribes) for several patients, then begin scribing themselves while trainer shadows.